 Cheap Hotels in Southwold

 With historical features dating back to 1455, Sutherland House is believed to be one of the oldest buildings in Southwold.
 Decorated with a delicate blend of Victorian and Georgian furnishings, it has free Wi-Fi and a restaurant.
 The stylish, contemporary rooms at Sutherland House each have a TV and an en suite bathroom with complimentary toiletries.
 With an emphasis on fresh fish, the award-winning 2-AA rosette restaurant serves a delightful menu using locally-sourced ingredients.
-The hotel is just a short 10-minute stroll along the promenade from Southwold Pier.
+This unique restaurant with rooms is just a short 10-minute stroll along the promenade from Southwold Pier.
 Adnams Brewery, famous for its cask ales is also just a 3-minute walk away.
 A little further outside the seaside town of Southwold is Africa Alive African Animal Adventure, a 15-minute journey in the car.

 Hotels in Southwold